 Now, you might be asking yourself, "Molly, why in the heck would I want to do that?"
 It's simple.
 Loading pictures in one place lets us all share the photos, no matter what kind of computer you have.
 Plus, every time someone searches "Kindermusik" in flickr, these photos will show up.
 That makes Kindermusik's online presence even stronger.
 Plus, it's free.

-“She is going to include one of my preview coupons with each new registration she receives and I am going to include her coupons in my mom’s packs that I give away at the beginning of each semester (local packs that I make up).
+Now she’s jumping and doubling again—make that striding--and this time she’s using a ‘net.
+By simply approaching a local business owner about advertising and working together, Debbie now has a Kindermusik FREE Class Preview on the Web site of a local Stroller Strides franchise.
+And there’s more.“She is going to include one of my preview coupons with each new registration she receives and I am going to include her coupons in my mom’s packs that I give away at the beginning of each semester (local packs that I make up).
 We are also going to have links to each other’s sites (once we both figure out how to do this).
 We’ve also talked about hosting demos at various locations together.

 It sounds like this is going to be a great relationship.”